jremillard/images-to-osm/README.md

 Using Mask R-CNN successfully on a new data set would be a good indication that the algorithm is generic enough to be applicable on many problems.
 However, the number of publicly available data sets with enough images to train this algorithm are limited because collecting and annotating data for 50,000+ images is expensive and time consuming.

+Microsoft's Bing tiles combined with the OpenStreetMap data is a good source of segmentation mask data.
 The opportunity of working with cutting edge AI algorithms and my favorite hobby was too much to pass up.
 The OpenStreetMap project can come to the rescue.
-Microsoft's Bing tiles combined with the OpenStreetMap data is a good source of segmentation mask data!

 ## Samples Images

-Mask R-CNN finding baseballs, basketball, and tennis fields in Bing images.
+Mask R-CNN finding baseball, basketball, and tennis fields in Bing images.

 ![OSM Mask R-CNN sample 1](/sample-images/sample1.png)
 ![OSM Mask R-CNN sample 2](/sample-images/sample2.png)